SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 (Resilient Implant-supported Full Arch Bridge with Immediate Loading – RIFA Bridge with IL)

-It is called “implant loading and immobilization bridge”. because its skeletal structure (framework or central beam), which encompasses the entire implant arch, is designed and manufactured with the help of the computer (3D laser printer for metal) in a sufficiently ductile alloy (titanium or cobalt chrome) to absorb shocks and sufficiently rigid without breaking so that once screwed onto the implants, it guarantees their immobility with a tolerance of less than 200 microns , in order to avoid micro-movements that are fatal to osseointegration (healing of the bone on the implants).
+It is called an “implant-loading and immobilization bridge” because its skeletal structure (framework or central beam), which encompasses the entire implant arch, is designed and manufactured with the help of a computer (3D laser printer for metal) in an alloy (titanium or chrome cobalt) that is sufficiently ductile to absorb shocks and sufficiently rigid without breaking, so that once screwed onto the implants, it guarantees their immobility with a tolerance of less than 200 microns, it guarantees their immobility with a tolerance of less than 200 microns, to avoid micro-movements that could be fatal to osseointegration (bone healing on implants).

 The composite provides resilience to the entire bridge, absorbing the energy of chewing shocks to protect healing implants (osseointegration).